 argument of value 0xdeadbeef.
-If the reading address is illegal, i.e., not involved in the program state \mathbb{S} , the memory location is initialized with a random value for returning (r_v) .
+If the reading address is illegal, i.e., not involved in the program state S, the memory location is initialized with a random value for returning (r_v) .

 Arithmetic and Logic Computation.
 The addition and multiplication rules describe how to process basic arithmetic operations, based on which subtraction and division could be inferred.
 The rule of BitwiseNot is easy to understand.
-For BitwiseOr, given two intervals [a, b], [x, y], the naive result of the operation is $[\max(a, x), b + y]$, which introduces imprecision.
+For BitwiseOr, given two intervals [a, b], [x, y], the naive result of the operation is [max(a, x), b + y], which introduces imprecision.

 Algorithm 2 describes how BINCRYPTO computes the lower and upper bound of the bitwise or operation between two intervals.
-For the two lower bound values l_1 and l_2 , $ComputeLowerBound^1$ performs scanning starting from the most significant bit (Line 2), trying to increase them to achieve the maximum value of the resultant lower bound.
-At the same position, if the bit values are both θ or θ or θ or θ the resultant lower bound would have θ or θ at that position as well, and the scanning continues (Line 12).
-Otherwise, when the two bit-values are different, assuming θ has θ and θ has θ and θ has θ for θ into θ and unsets all its following bits (Line 7 and 10).
-If that value is valid, i.e., still belonging to the interval, θ is updated accordingly (denoted as θ ind the scanning ends (Line 8 and 11), with θ if θ is giving the result (Line 13).
+For the two lower bound values l_1 and l_2 , ComputeLowerBound1 performs scanning starting from the most significant bit (Line 2), trying to increase them to achieve the maximum value of the resultant lower bound.
+At the same position, if the bit values are both 0 or 1, the resultant lower bound would have 0 or 1 at that position as well, and the scanning continues (Line 12).
+Otherwise, when the two bit-values are different, assuming l_1 has 0 and l_2 has 1, ComputeLowerBound flips that 0 of l_1 into 1 and unsets all its following bits (Line 7 and 10).
+If that value is valid, i.e., still belonging to the interval, l_1 is updated accordingly (denoted as l'1), and the scanning ends (Line 8 and 11), with $l'1 \mid l_2$ giving the result (Line 13).
 ComputeUpperBound works in the same way.
-The difference is that it aims to find the minimum value of the resultant upper bound.
-Thus, when the two bits of u_1 and u_2 are both 1 at the same position, one 1 is flipped into 0 and the subsequent bits are all set then (Line 18 and 20).
+The difference is that it aims to find the minimum value of the resultant